Pema1995/hello-world/README.md

 # hello-world

-Just texting this thing out.
+Just testing this thing out.
 Academic purposes only.